nrser/tsxt/README.md

 The HTML-y syntax is not great, but it's a damn sight better in my opinion than what you'd end up with even in a language as flexible as Ruby.
 We basically all understand HTML...
-I'm willing to bet most programers could get a grasp on the idea of a TSXT block just by seeing it, which is a pretty awesome feature.
+I'm willing to bet most programers could get a grasp on the idea of a Tsxt block just by seeing it, which is a pretty awesome feature.

 ------------------------------------------------------------------------------